 *M.I.A. will be in attendance at Hampden Hall.
 Please join us for this special show with Katey!

 After a long summer break, the board of Musicians In Action reconvened last week and discussed upcoming shows for the new Songwriter’s Compilation CD and other projects extending into 2015.
 Please join us for some events this fall, including:

 Octoberfest on Larimer (20th to 22nd Avenue) on September 26th and 27th.
 Dave Tamkin will rock the fest on Friday (9/26) and Ron Drabkin follows up on Saturday (9/27).

-Musicians In Action will have a special CD release party on Sunday, October 19th.
-Please save the date – more details to follow soon!
+Musicians In Action will have a special show this fall at Music Go Round (Aurora) – more details to follow soon!

-In December, we will have three special engagements:
+In December, we will have two special engagements:

 *12/6/14 – A CD release show for Ryan Chrys at the Walnut Room